akka/akka-http/docs/src/main/paradox/implications-of-streaming-http-entity.md

 between http and stream buffering.
 This manifests as errors such as the following:

 ```
 Response entity was not subscribed after 1 second.
-Make sure to read the response entity body or call `discardBytes()` on it.
+Make sure to read the response `entity` body or call `entity.discardBytes()` on it -- in case you deal with `HttpResponse`, use the shortcut `response.discardEntityBytes()`.
 ```

 This error indicates that the http response has been available for too long without being consumed.
 It can be